 Humberside Fire and Rescue Service will respond to an Automatic Fire Alarm if the alarm is sounding at premises where there may be people sleeping or if the building is on our list of exempt sites.

-Businesses exempt from none-attendance
+Businesses exempt from non-attendance

-If the alarm is sounding at premises where there could be people sleeping, Humberside Fire and Rescue service will continue to send the appropriate number of engines as per its PDA (pre-determined attendance).
+If the alarm is sounding at premises where there could be people sleeping, Humberside Fire and Rescue Service will continue to send the appropriate number of engines as per its PDA (pre-determined attendance).
 List of sleeping risk premises include (not exhaustive):

 - Boarding House / B&B for homeless / asylum seekers